Visitor Profile October 2018

 I love the collection of objects from Percy, Rose and Ella’s everyday lives.
 Many still have Percy’s original handwritten labels on them and they range from Rose’s sewing box to Percy’s last pair of slippers that were kept by Ella with all the contents of his bedside table for years after his death.
 They are beautifully displayed in the Museum on shelves that suggest the layout of domestic mantlepieces.
 These objects reflect the personal, everyday lives of the Grainger’s and capture something of Percy’s personality and obsessive collecting practices.

-What do you do when you are volunteering at the Grainger?
+What do you do when you are not volunteering at the Grainger?

 I am currently completing my PhD in Art History and I run a very small-scale organic cake bakery.